bufbuild-ru/docs/docs/cli/buf-plugins/webassembly/index.md

 +  - plugin: rpc-suffix.wasm
 ```

-## Related docs

-Now that you have a working WebAssembly plugin, you can learn how to create a plugin from scratch in the [tutorial](../tutorial-create-buf-plugin/).
+Now that you have a working WebAssembly plugin, you can learn how to [publish it to the BSR](../publish/).
 Check out these docs for more detailed information on the Buf plugin framework:

 - [Bufplugin framework](https://github.com/bufbuild/bufplugin): The APIs for plugins to the Buf platform
 - [`bufplugin-go`](https://github.com/bufbuild/bufplugin-go): The Go library for creating plugins on the Bufplugin platform